yousefosamaahmed/MissionGuard-Ai/README.md

 ## Challenge UI/UX

 The application now opens on a cinematic **Launchpad** that introduces MissionGuard AI before the user enters mission control.
 Every major capability has its own numbered workspace, and the new **Team & Contact** page presents the builders and their roles professionally.
 The interface remains responsive and supports both Dark and Light appearance modes.

+---

+## How IBM Bob Was Used

+IBM Bob was used as the AI-assisted development environment throughout the MissionGuard AI lifecycle.

+It supported the team in:

+- planning the repository structure and implementation roadmap;
+- generating and refining Python modules;
+- improving Streamlit interface components and navigation;
+- developing telemetry-validation and feature-engineering logic;
+- integrating Isolation Forest and supervised Random Forest models;
+- implementing the hybrid scoring workflow;
+- building PostgreSQL persistence and database-initialization flows;
+- creating Docker and deployment configurations;
+- generating, reviewing, and improving automated tests;
+- identifying code-quality issues and resolving Ruff linting errors;
+- reviewing technical documentation and deployment procedures;
+- maintaining development evidence for the challenge submission.

+IBM Bob accelerated implementation and iteration, but it did not replace engineering judgment.
+AI-assisted code and recommendations were reviewed, tested, and validated before inclusion.
+Final decisions concerning architecture, data integrity, model evaluation, security, responsible-AI limitations, and production deployment remained under human control.

+Detailed development evidence is available in the application's **IBM Bob Evidence** workspace and the associated repository documentation.

 ## Dataset